 Advisory Committee to Programs for the Deaf and Hard of Hearing & Disabled

-The State of New Jersey, Department of Human Services, Division of Mental Health and Addiction Services (DMHAS), sets aside annual funding to provide substance abuse programs for individuals who are Deaf, hard of hearing, or have a disability.
+The State of New Jersey, Department of Human Services, Division of Mental Health and Addiction Services (DMHAS), sets aside annual funding to provide substance use disorder programs for individuals who are Deaf, hard of hearing, or have a disability.
 On January 5, 1996, Governor Christine Whitman signed Public Law 1995, Chapter 318 establishing the “Alcohol and Drug Abuse Program for the Deaf, Hard of Hearing, and Disabled”.

-This Public Law was the first set-aside in the nation to provide funding for substance abuse services for people with disabilities.
+This Public Law was the first set-aside in the nation to provide funding for substance use disorder services for people who are Deaf, hard of hearing or persons with disabilities.

 The Advisory Committee guides the program, assuring that it continually meets the needs of the community which it serves and that the funds are utilized in a quality manner, assuring maximum potential for the program.